Beacon Hill (Hindhead, Surrey)

-Beacon Hill, while ecumenically and administratively part of Hindhead, Surrey, is a discrete settlement with its own history, amenities and character.
+Beacon Hill, while administratively and ecclesiastically part of Hindhead, Surrey, is a discrete settlement with its own history, amenities and character.
 It lies in the southwest corner of Surrey on the A287 road between the towns of Haslemere and Farnham.
 The village began to be developed in the 19th century.

-There are three churches, a primary school, a shopping area and a range of sporting facilities and activities in Beacon Hill.
+Beacon Hill has three churches, a primary school, a shopping area and a range of sporting facilities and activities.

 Geography

 Beacon Hill lies principally between two main roads to the north-west of Hindhead: the A287 Haslemere to Farnham road and the Tilford Road, an alternative and more rural route from Hindhead to Farnham via the village of Tilford.
 The nearest village to the north-west is Churt.

 History

 Beacon Hill is so-named because it was originally one of many beacon sites across England.
 The area began to be settled in the 19th century when people who could afford it built houses there to take advantage of the clean environment.
 John Tyndall declared the air to be as pure as that in the Swiss alps.

 The Woodcock Inn served as Beacon Hill's only public house from the early 20th century until it closed in about 2008 and was subsequently demolished for housing.